-In accordance with UWest mission, values as well as federal and state laws, UWest does not tolerate sexual misconduct.
+In accordance with UWest mission and values as well as Federal and State laws, UWest does not tolerate gender-based discrimination/sexual misconduct.
+See also the university’s Non-Discrimination Policy.
 Sexual misconduct constituting sexual violence is a form of sex discrimination and is prohibited by Title IX of the Education Code and other federal and state laws.
 UWest follows a multi-pronged approach to educating the community in ways to prevent the occurrence of sexual misconduct.

 All forms of sexual violence are considered to be serious offenses.
-Prohibited behaviors include sexual assault, non-consensual sexual contact, sexual exploitation, sexual harassment, stalking, relationship abuse, dating violence, domestic violence, and intimidation.
+Prohibited behaviors include sexual harassment, sexual assault & non-consensual sexual contact dating violence, domestic violence, stalking, relationship abuse, sexual exploitation, and intimidation.

 Sexual violence can be committed by individuals of any gender, regardless of an individual’s sexual orientation, gender identity, or gender expression, and can occur between individuals of the same gender or different genders, strangers or acquaintances, as well as people involved in intimate or sexual relationships.

 To report incidents of or ask questions about gender-based discrimination/sexual misconduct as listed above, contact:

 UWest Title IX Coordinator & Chief Student Services Officer

 Finding More Information